• Survey opens 28 October 2024

 • somewhere to climb.

 The current playground equipment will be replaced with new equipment and a seat will be installed.
 The surface around the play equipment will remain as soft fall (playground safe tan bark) with some rubber surfacing, consistent with your current playground.
+A seat will be installed near the playground.

 This renewal does not include fixed shade structures, water play, an increase in playground size or change of playground hierarchy (i.e. this playground will remain a local playground).